LoginRadius/engineering-portal/content/growth/10-things-know-about-social-login/index.md

 author: "Ivana Radevska"
 description: "Businesses are still relying on old-school login and authentication mechanisms, including organization-level IAM, which is why their business lags behind their competitors.
 Let’s discuss why businesses need to replace their traditional IAM with new-age CIAM."
 metatitle: "Decoding Social Media Login: 10 Essential Insights on Social Sign In and Sign On"
-metadescription: "Uncover the secrets of social media login with our comprehensive guide.
-Explore 10 essential insights into social sign-in and sign-on.
-Elevate your understanding and enhance user experiences."
+metadescription: "Elevate user experience with social login.
+Explore key insights on social sign-in and enhance your understanding.
+Implement now for seamless interactions!"
 ---
 ## Introduction